The Resilient Nonprofit Fundraising Guide

 Cleaning up data can take many different forms.
 You can remove duplicates and fill in misinformation, and you can also examine data sources and make sure that for each channel you’re using — whether it’s your website, social media platforms, email or others, the data is flowing correctly into a single central location.
 Centralizing data gives you a complete view of all the ways donors engage your organization.
 It makes it easier to see where things are doing especially well, and where they’re starting to fall behind.

 Having a complete historical view of how your various online and offline fundraising channels perform also provides a solid baseline for accurate revenue forecasting, which is crucial for resource planning.
-And yet, 69% of nonprofits say they’re unable to accurately forecast revenue from their fundraising campaigns.
+And yet, 69% of nonprofits surveyed in the fourth edition of the Nonprofit Trends Report said they were unable to accurately forecast revenue from their fundraising campaigns.
 This comes as no surprise given the proliferation of digital fundraising channels and tools that don’t talk to each other.
 Accurate revenue forecasting requires unifying data from multiple sources in a single system.

 Another important aspect of taking care of data is protecting it.
 Having people’s personal details on file puts nonprofits in a position of trust, with responsibility for keeping that data safe.
 Limited budgets, a lack of rigorous security measures, and legacy data-storage systems all make nonprofits vulnerable to malicious cyberattacks.
 Widespread adoption of remote work triggered by the pandemic have only magnified these issues.